shashank-sharma/MP-Transportation-Analysis/README.md

 ## Introduction

-###AIM
+### AIM

 Our aim is to gather as much data as possible from a given website and use it to analyze and then compare it.
 For data we used this 'http://mis.mptransport.org/MPLogin/eSewa/VehicleSearch.aspx' site to scrape it.

 NOTE: It's not recommended to scrape this site all of sudden.
 It was used to test my knowledge and also to gain data.

-###How data is obtained?
+### How data is obtained?

 Since the data related MP transportation was public so we used the given URL and scrape it.
 For scraping, python language used.
-It first select the field of registration number and then inputs MP01 MP02 ...
-MP99 just like this and makes every requests and then saves data in respective .txt files.
+It first select the field of registration number and then inputs 0000, 0001 ...
+9999 just like this.

 ###Technical details

 Python version | Python 2.7.6

-Modules used | BeautifulSoup, Mechanize, plotly

-In total there are 2 python programs used.

-####scrape.py

-This is used to scrape the given site.
-Total request which were made is 100.
-Also this program is responsible for data creation in their respective .txt files.
-So in total it will create 13 files for later use.

-####main.py

-This program is used to open respective .txt files and then manipulate those data to show result according to our needs.
+Tools used was Scrapy.
+Whole program was successful because of scrapy project.
+We used this to create one spider and then deployed it on scrapinghub.com
+Reason is pretty obvious because we are dealing with 10 millions of data.
+With single laptop it will take approx 1 month 5 days so to fasten this process we used scrapinghub.com 4 units and then scraped data.

 ###How to use?